-Teak decking care for yacht crew
+Teak decking care and maintenance tips for yacht crew

 Part of the general job description of deck crew on a yacht is to keep a teak deck in pristine condition.
 This article will look at the best ways to maintain a teak deck with some inside tricks of the trade from leading industry experts.

 Why does teak decking need to be maintained?